Table of Contents

 The most common histologic findings seen on a biopsy taken from a bulla include minimal dermal inflammatory cell infiltrate and full-thickness necrosis of the epidermis.
 Sub-epidermal blisters are commonly seen.
 The number of keratinocytes is decreased because of apoptosis.

 Immunohistochemical staining of the dermis reveals an abundance of CD4+ T-lymphocytes.
 The epidermis is commonly infiltrated by CD8+ T-lymphocytes.

 Treatment of Stevens-Johnson Syndrome in Children

 The first and most important step in the management of Stevens-Johnson syndrome in a child is to withdraw any possible offending drugs.
 This step has been consistently shown to improve outcome and decrease mortality.

 Patients with Stevens-Johnson syndrome should be treated in a burns unit and meticulous wound care should be provided.
 The wounds should be debrided, moisturized, and anti-bacterial ointments should be used.
-Due to the excessive loss of fluid and electrolytes saw in patients with Stevens-Johnson syndrome, fluid replacement therapy should be initiated.
+Due to the excessive loss of fluid and electrolytes seen in patients with Stevens-Johnson syndrome, fluid replacement therapy should be initiated.